Geshem or Gashem?!

 Cited in Shu”t Rivevos Efraim (vol. 3, 68).

-Although some (see Minhag Yisrael Torah vol. 1, 114, 1 and Kuntress Birchos HaChaim at length) opine that the pronouncing of the word as “Ga shem” was introduced by Maskilim (ostensibly the Vaye’etar Yitzchak siddur by Yitzchak Satanov in 1784), Rav Sternbuch puts this notion to rest, quoting earlier sources that also said “Ga shem” (although he personally prefers “Ge shem”).
-Similarly, Dayan Y.Y.
-Fischer in his Shu”t Even Yisrael (ibid.) writes that he refused to give a haskama to the Kuntress Birchos Chaim since he felt it was misleading with the information presented, as the Kuntress Mashiv HaRuach found sources for saying “Ga shem” from Siddurim printed five years before Satanov was born!
+Although some (see Minhag Yisroel Torah vol. 1, 114, 1 and Kuntress Birchos HaChaim at length) opine that the pronouncing of the word as “Ga shem” was introduced by Maskilim (ostensibly the VaYe’etar Yitzchak siddur by Yitzchak Satanov in 1784), Rav Sternbuch puts this notion to rest, quoting earlier sources that also said “Ga shem” (although he personally prefers “Ge shem”).
+Similarly, Rav Yisroel Yaakov Fischer in his Shu”t Even Yisroel (ibid.) writes that he refused to give a haskama to the Kuntress Birchos Chaim since he felt it was misleading with the information presented, as the Kuntress Mashiv HaRuach found sources for saying “Ga shem” from Siddurim printed five years before Satanov was born!
 In the same vein, this author has recently been told by Rav Elyashiv’s noted talmid, Rav Nochum Eisenstein, that Rav Elyashiv likewise refused to give a haskama to said Kuntress for the same reasons.Conversely, Rav Elyashiv did give a haskama to Rav Shalom Marzel’s Kuntress Mashiv HaRuach, which goes to great lengths to prove that “Ga shem” is and was the correct pronunciation throughout the generations.
 See also footnote 27.

 Chazon Ovadia (vol. 1 - Haggada shel Pesach, Kadesh, pg.
 128), who writes that Sefardim hold that the “Amen” is actually the end of the bracha; thus disproving any comparison.
 Although Sefardim generally do say “Ge shem”, the congregation immediately responds “l’vracha”, thereby making that the end of the sentence and not “Geshem”.
-Although Rav Ovadiah himself (ad loc.) questions his own assessment, he nonetheless concludes with it.
+Although Rav Ovadiah himself (ad loc.) questions his own assessment, he nonetheless concludes that it is correct.
 It is interesting to note that most Yemenites say “Ga shem” (or “Ja fen”).

 Disclaimer: This is not a comprehensive guide, rather a brief summary to raise awareness of the issues.
 In any real case one should ask a competent Halachic authority.